AndyShih12/BNC_SDD/README.md

 For example, if the filepath of the network file is at ```"networks/binarynetworks/admission.net"```, then we set ```config["input_filepath"]: "networks/binarynetworks/"```, ```config["name"]: "admission"```, and ```config["filetype"]: "net"```.

+#### Assumptions

+The underlying Bayesian Network should be completely binary (all interal nodes and leaves are binary).
+Furthermore, there should be no hard CPTs (no 0/1 values in CPTS).

 ### Output Format

 The output of the program will be 4 files: